legit-gaming/legit-gaming.github.io/GuessingGameInstructions.md

 2. Add a for attribute within the label tag and set it equal to the user's guess [e.g. for="inputGuess"].
 3. Create an input field, with type="text" where the user can type in their guess.
 4. Set an id value for the input [e.g. inputGuess].
 This is important so we can use/call this id value within our JavaScript file.
-5. If you would like, also add placeholder text to hint to the user their guess should be betwen 0 and 100.
+5. If you would like, also add placeholder text to hint to the user their guess should be between 0 and 100.
 * **Note: The input will not be read just yet.

 ##### Step 9
-1. Add a div tag wtih the following attributes, class="results", id="results".
+1. Add a div tag with the following attributes, class="results", id="results".
 This tag should be added right before the closing body tag &lt;/body>.
 2. Complete Step 9 in the JavaScript file

 <br>